Representation of Local and International Labor Unions

 The United States Constitution guarantees that people shall be free from certain unwarranted government intrusions.
 Among these fundamental civil rights are the freedoms of speech, religion, assembly, and the right to petition the government for redress of grievances (1st Amendment); the rights to be free from unreasonable searches and seizures (4th Amendment); cruel and unusual punishments (8th Amendment); the right to due process and the equal protection of the laws (14th Amendment); and the right to vote (15th, 19th & 24th Amendments).
 In addition, federal, state and/or local statutes have been enacted to prevent discrimination based on a person’s race, sex, religion, age, physical limitation, national origin, and in some instances sexual preference.

-For over 25 years, Healey Block. has worked to ensure civil rights and liberties for all, including cases involving:
+Healey Block has worked to ensure civil rights and liberties for all, including cases involving:

 Government misconduct – excessive force/police misconduct, deadly force, false arrest/illegal detention, racial profiling, illegal search & seizure, resisting arrest/assaulting an officer, jail neglect/abuse, “contempt of cop” cases;